 After your horse, your helmet is probably your closest partner when you’re riding or driving.
 Like your horse, it also requires care—and, eventually, a happy retirement!
 Whether your helmet is stylish, blingy, or classically elegant, it’s a crucial piece of safety equipment first and foremost, and it’s important to keep it in good condition.
-We asked the helmet experts at Charles Owen, the Official Helmet Supplier and a Safety Education Partner of US Equestrian.
+We asked the helmet experts at Charles Owen.
 Here’s what they advise:

 - Keep it cool.